 Government agencies are increasingly publishing current materials electronically and the Government Publishing Office (GPO) is disseminating increasing amounts of depository materials in electronic format.
-While the GPO has made commitments to electronic archiving, it is not yet clear if it will be able to fulfill its commitment or if a single digital archive is sufficient.
-Alternative methods of archiving such as LOCKSS-DOCS and print archives are in a trial phase.
+While the GPO has made commitments to electronic archiving, it is not yet clear if a single digital archive is sufficient.
+Alternative methods of archiving such as LOCKSS-DOCS and print archives are in use to supplement the efforts by the GPO.

 The MSU Libraries continues to receive bibliographic records for electronic materials distributed by the GPO.
-However the large number of publications and resources not captured by the depository program (“fugitive” documents) are a continued cause for concern as the Libraries attempts to create a comprehensive collection to meet all user needs.
+However the large number of publications and resources not captured by the depository program (unreported publications) are a continued cause for concern as the Libraries attempts to create a comprehensive collection to meet all user needs.
 Local and large-scale efforts to address this are underway.

 Electronic publication and dissemination has also affected the roles and services offered by depository libraries and the GPO.
 Libraries and the GPO are currently reconsidering both the broader depository program as well as basic depository management processes and systems such as the item selection process.